zbtolon/customer-portal/cpmanuserprof.md

 2. Select **Account** > **VPN Access** from the menu bar.
 3. From the **VPN Access** column for the user, click the current VPN access type link to display the VPN Access window.
 4. From the **VPN Type** list, select a VPN method (SSL, PPTP, SSL & PPTP, or none) to assign the user.

+## Selecting email notifications
+{: #cp_select-email-notifications}

+You can select which email notifications you want to receive from {{site.data.keyword.BluSoftlayer_notm}} infrastructure, and which you don't.
+By default, you receive all email notifications but you can change them at any time.
+To change your email notification settings, use the following steps:
+1. Access the customer portal using your unique credentials for the account associated with the email address that receives notifications.
+2. Click **Account** > **Users** > **E-mail Preferences** from the menu bar.
+3. From the list of notification types, uncheck the box beside any notifications that you no longer want to receive.

+Your changes are saved automatically.
+These settings affect the emails that are sent to you, however, they do not affect the email notifications of any other users on your account.

 ## Setting the EU Supported option
 {: #cp_seteusupported}